-Thimi is a blend of newari culture, tradition, art, and architecture.
-It is a tiny shape that is perfectly attached between the three districts of the Kathmandu valley.
+Thimi simply is a blend of newari culture, tradition, art, and architecture.
+It is perfectly attached in between the three districts of the Kathmandu valley.
 Though this ancient town lies in Bhaktapur district.
 It has a unique taste of culture and festivals.
 By distance, it is only 12 km away from Kathmandu city.
-And it is considered as the fourth large city of the valley.
+And it is also considered as the fourth large city of the valley.
 Per the evidence, archeologists say that this city is very old.
 They said that it was in existence for more than 3000 years.

 Moreover, this place is a charming face of Nepal.
 People over there do farming, create clay crafts, enjoy festivals and dances.
 More likely it is a part of their daily life stock.
 Today people from other communities than newars are also finding their home at this place.
 Well, coming back to the people of thimi, they are friendly and warm.
 As if you can find this in their behavior.
 In conclusion, this is a city that pours newari culture and ethnicity.
 That made you know more about it.